Trade-Weighted Exchange Rate

 This may be due to loans, grants, investments, etc. Moreover, as they increase in volume and frequency, taking into account trades to find the actual value of currencies may be insufficient.

 Additionally, the degree of trade is often judged inaccurately.
-For example, the trade may often be undervalued if it has not been recorded by the customs, thus leading to a misleading figure which may not show the actual value of the exchange rate.
+For example, the trade may often be undervalued if it has not been recorded by the customs, thus leading to a misleading figure that may not show the actual value of the exchange rate.

 Lastly, the currency is not just used for international trade, but it also can be in demand due to it being an asset for international reserves.
 Thus the exchange rate may not give an accurate and fair reflection of the purchasing power of the people.